Individual & Suzuki Instruction

 (See MacPhail Online, Music Therapy and Sing Play Learn with MacPhail® Policies below)

-As a courtesy, please call or email your instructor in advance of any absence or leave a message with the Student Services Center at 612-321-0100.
+As a courtesy, please call or email your instructor in advance of any absence.
 Prior notification does not exempt students from payment.
 Students are charged for all the lessons for which they register, including those missed through student absence.
+Consider requesting an online lesson in the event of mild illness, inclement weather, or last-minute conflicts.
 In the event the instructor cancels a lesson, a makeup lesson will be offered at a mutually convenient time.
+The make-up lesson may be an online lesson.

 In the rare case that MacPhail’s server or hardware fails, preventing video calling for more than 20 percent of the scheduled lesson, the lesson will be made up by the MacPhail instructor at a later date with no additional cost to the student!
 Unfortunately, due to the nature of our lesson schedules, if the technical issue is generated from the student side, the lesson will not be able to be made up.